Pre-Push Security for AI-Era Development

 Dependency parsing, IDE inventory, and runtime detection across modern stacks.

-15 lockfile parsers (npm, pip, Go, Rust, Ruby, PHP, Maven, NuGet, Swift, Dart), SAST Lite, Go & PHP & CMS security, LLM integration risk, AI agent configs, vector DB exposure, automation platform risk, service dependency map, credential flow analysis, and crypto weakness analysis - all in one unified scan.
+15 lockfile parsers (npm, pip, Go, Rust, Ruby, PHP, Maven, NuGet, Swift, Dart), SAST Lite, Go & PHP & CMS security, LLM integration risk, AI agent configs, vector DB exposure, automation platform risk, service dependency map, credential flow analysis, crypto weakness analysis, multi-VCS protection, token liveness checks, and shell history scanning - all in one unified scan.

 9 IDE Families